Ravencentric/awesome-arr/README.md

 ## Dashboards

-> These are dashboards for your *Arrs and various other services on your server.
+> These are dashboards for your *arrs and various other services on your server.

 - [Dashy](https://github.com/Lissy93/dashy) - A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more.
 - [Flame](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.